divijghose/firedrake/Firedrake-meeting-2020-12-02.md

 Might be of interest to some (organised at Durham).
 Daniel Ruprecht (now at Hamburg) got in touch because he has a PhD student who would be keen to join at Firedrake team.

+## LM: Memory issues observed on various supercomputers

+It _might_ actually be a bug that has appeared in PETSc, but we don't yet have a concrete "always works" testcase.

+Florian Wechsung (NYU) and Angus Gibson (ANU) have both been reporting issues recently.

 ## Item 1

 ## Merge PRs: